 The practice stored and kept records of NHS prescriptions as described in current guidance.
+We noted that there was no log of prescriptions in place.
+This would enable the practice to actively monitor the use and security of individual prescriptions.

-The dentists were aware of current guidance with regard to prescribing medicines.
+The dentists were aware of current guidance with regards to prescribing medicines.